Greencard for Registered Nurses

-If you are a nurse in a foreign country and intend to immigrate into the U.S., it is necessary for you to pass the Test of English as a Foreign Language examination (Step #1 above), which is conducted by the International English Language Testing System (IELTS).
+Suppose you are a nurse in a foreign country and intend to immigrate to the U.S. In that case, you must pass the Test of English as a Foreign Language examination (Step #1 above), which is conducted by the International English Language Testing System (IELTS).
 It is highly recommended that you visit their website and review what is required to pass this exam.

-As Step #2 above conveys, it is essential that you begin your search for a nursing position in the U.S. well in advance of your application for your visa.
-It will be good to review the list of job search engines provided in the back of this book in Appendix 6, as they are potentially valuable resources to assist you in securing a nursing job.
+As Step #2 above conveys, you must begin your search for a nursing position in the U.S. well before you apply for your visa.
+Job search engines are potentially valuable resources to assist you in securing a nursing job.

 Regarding Step #3 above, it is the law that you must obtain a full and unrestricted license to practice as a nurse in the particular state in the U.S. where you will be working as a nurse (for example, if you intend to work in California, you would need to obtain a California nursing license).
-As an alternative, you can provide certification that you have passed the examination, which is administered by the Commission on Graduates of Foreign Nursing Schools (CGFNS) or evidence that you have passed the NCLEX-RN licensing exam, but you are unable to obtain a license because you do not have a Social Security Number.
+As an alternative, you can provide certification that you have passed the examination administered by the Commission on Graduates of Foreign Nursing Schools (CGFNS) or evidence that you have passed the NCLEX-RN licensing exam.
+Still, you are unable to obtain a license because you do not have a Social Security Number.

-Most of the States in the U.S. require that a foreign nurse should pass the CGFNS exam before taking the state licensing exam, commonly referred to as the NCLEX exam.
+Most States in the U.S. require that a foreign nurse pass the CGFNS exam before taking the state licensing exam, commonly referred to as the NCLEX exam.
 These states are as follows: